yohanesokta/hanzsoft-websites/README.md

 Makes everything simpler. because the use of the database will facilitate editing.

-- Use Datanase
+- refresing automatic
-- Auto Edited
+- add comment
 - smaller file and simple
+- make whitout freamwork (only jquery)
-- Ajax Jquery
+-

 #
 #